Understanding H-1B Visas

 As of May 26, 2015 some H-4 spouses of H-1B visa holders are eligible to apply for an employment authorization document.
 Speaking about extending work authorization to some spouses of H-1B visa holders, USCIS Director Leon Rodriguez said that “it helps U.S. businesses keep their highly skilled workers by increasing the chances these workers will choose to stay in this country during the transition from temporary workers to permanent residents.
 It also provides more economic stability and better quality of life for the affected families.”

-Under the new regulation, H-4 spouses of H-1B visa holders are eligible for employment authorization if the H-1B visa holders:
+Under the regulation, H-4 spouses of H-1B visa holders are eligible for employment authorization if the H-1B visa holders:

 - Are the principal beneficiaries of an approved I-140 visa petition; or